bukits/weed-segmentation/README.md

 2. **Installing Python packages:**

-    The project requieres the use uf GPU, the code was tested on Windows using CUDA 10.2 and on Ubuntu using CUDA 11.8.
+    The project requieres the use uf GPU, the code was tested on Windows using CUDA 10.2 and on Ubuntu using CUDA 11.8 using Python 3.18 and PyTorch as a framework.

     Intsalling the python packages you have to run the package installation file: